showlab/EgoVLP/README.md

 ^ This checkpoint is used for EPIC-Kitchens, NLQ, MQ, OSSC, and PNR tasks, except for Charades-Ego.
 Since we found that VLP (CC3M+WebVid2M, EgoClip) alway degrades significantly on Charades-Ego after the first epoch, we evaluate Charades-Ego using the first pretraining epoch weights of EgoVLP in [EgoVLP_PT_EPO1](https://drive.google.com/file/d/10lRA4Fldt-c5Azh5D2Zvjwi-_YR5ve5e/view?usp=sharing).

+^^ You can use our checkpoint to power other egocentric video benchmarks. :)

 ## 🔧 Downstream Tasks
 ### EPIC-Kitchens MIR